ansible/ansible/docsite/rst/playbooks_intro.rst

 Handlers: Running Operations On Change
 ``````````````````````````````````````

-As we've mentioned, modules are written to be 'idempotent' and can relay when
+As we've mentioned, modules should be idempotent and can relay when
 they have made a change on the remote system.
 Playbooks recognize this and
 have a basic event system that can be used to respond to change.